Akuli/bubble-shooter-clone/README.md

 ![Minesweeper screenshot.](minesweeper/screenshot.png)

-Clone the repository, open `index.html` and edit the code to develop these games.
+## Developing the games

+Clone the repository and run `server.py` with Python 3.
+Then go to `localhost:8000` with your browser.